200 travel bucket list ideas

 Take carry-on only to avoid baggage fees, and use public transportation to the airport when reliable.
 And remember, it doesn’t cost anything to be kind.

-Stephen’s travel tips for 2018
+Stephen’s expert tips for the modern traveler

-Stephen’s travel tips for 2018
+Stephen’s expert tips for the modern traveler

 Clearly the smart phone is the new Swiss Army knife of travel, taking the place of a bulky camera, heavy books, flashlight, alarm clock, notepad, maps, and more.
 Of course, until it can open a bottle of wine, it won’t replace a real Swiss Army knife.
 There are now scores of smart phone apps we travelers depend on.
 Here are some of my favorites.